 Stress is very common when it comes to dragons whether it has to do with first-time relocation or just a small change in the enclosure.
-If you make a change in the tank whether it’s just taking a rock out or changing where the basking spots, bearded dragons tend to lose their appetite when this happens simply because it stresses them out.
+If you make a change in the tank whether it’s just taking a rock out, changing where the basking spots are, or switching to a new cage, bearded dragons tend to lose their appetite when this happens simply because it stresses them out.

 Dark markings can appear on its belly and chin when a bearded dragon is stressed out as you can see in the picture below.
 Those marks are a very common sign of stress but they can also appear for other reasons unrelated to stress.